pkshaheen/MySQLEndProject/README.md

    9. **Retrieve book_title from book table containing history.**
    10. **Retrieve the branch numbers along with the count of employees for branches having more than 5 employees.**

-**Note** : Datas created are fictional used strictly for to demonstrate beginner data analysis skills.
-       The results are not official and should not be used to conclude actual relationships between the variables listed and education.